Experienced Bike Accident Attorneys Defending Clients in Washington D.C.,

 The ordinary roundabout with cyclist-priority is the design the Cambridge government is planning to use.
 There have been 14 collisions between bicycles and automobiles at the intersection where the roundabout will be installed.
 Officials believe that the change will help prevent bike accidents in the area in the future.
 Here in DC we have had our issues with pedestrian and cyclist safety.
 If the Dutch-style roundabout proves successful in Cambridge, it might be worth exploring further in our city.

-At Koonz, McKenney, Johnson & DePaolis L.L.P., our Washington, D.C. personal injury lawyers have been successfully fighting to defend the rights of bike accident injury victims for years.
-In addition to serving the Washington, D.C. community, our firm has offices in Greenbelt, Maryland and Fairfax, Virginia.
-If you need to speak to an experienced attorney, contact us today and we can help you.
+At Koonz, McKenney, Johnson & DePaolis L.L.P., our Washington, D.C. bicycle accident lawyers have been successfully fighting to defend the rights of bike accident injury victims for years.
+Contact our law firm if you’ve been injured in a bike accident due to someone else’s negligence.